|

 or a pool finish problem that will probably require a

 refinishing.
 Try this.
-Place 1/2 pound of pH reducer powder
+Place 1/2

-in a white sock and drop onto a stain.
-Leave in place for 15
+pound of pH reducer powder in a white sock and drop onto a

-minutes.
-If the stain is removed, the problem is definitely
+removed, the problem is definitely metals: iron, copper,

-metals: iron, copper, manganese, etc. If not, try placing a
+manganese, etc. If not, try placing a few vitamin C tablets

-few vitamin C tablets on a stain, with the filter off.
-Leave
+on a stain, with the filter off.
+Leave in place until

-this problem, given the fact that the pool surface is 20
+the fact that the pool surface is 20 years old and well past

-years old and well past its expected life.
-That is unless
+its expected life.
+That is unless the chlorine tablet, acid

-the chlorine tablet, acid or vitamin C worked.
-If not, you
+or vitamin C worked.
+If not, it is not unusual to have

 that I have been helpful.